afickle/private/README.md

 # webApp
-Examples for web app and my exercises.
+Examples for personal practice and my exercises.